programfiction/programfiction/AngCodeReview.md

     selector: 'employee-profile-demoselector'
     //somecode
     ```
-- Use Project defined SASS variabs for color & padding etc. DO not use hardcode css value.
+- Use Project defined SASS variables for color & padding etc. DO not use hardcode css value.
+    - Do not add hardcoded width on template or Css. use Bootstrap classes.
     ```yaml
     .MyClassForDiv{
     background-color: #000000;